-Also known as a family or community led funeral (or community deathcare,) home funerals are when family and/or friends choose to care for (bathe, dress, etc.) and spend time with a deceased loved one in the comfort and privacy of their home or space, rather than doing a viewing at a funeral home.
-By cooling the body with dry-ice or gel ice packs, a decedent can be preserved for an extended period of time (up to several days,) while loved ones gather to honor the person who has died.
+Also known as a family or community led death care,) home funerals are when a deceased persons circle chooses to care for (bathe, dress, etc.) and spend time with a deceased person in the comfort and privacy of their home or space, rather than doing a viewing at a funeral home.
+By cooling the body with dry-ice or gel ice packs, a decedent can be preserved for an extended period of time (up to several days,) while folks gather to vigil the person who has died.

 Are home funerals legal?

 Yes!
-Unfortunately, it is possible that coroners, hospital staff, first responders, and/or funeral homes may try to tell you otherwise.
+Unfortunately, it is possible that coroners, hospital/hospice staff, first responders, and/or funeral homes may try to tell you otherwise.
 Even professionals are misinformed about the legality surrounding home funerals.
 We can help properly inform anyone you may be getting push-back from.
 If someone says you “can’t” have a home funeral ask them to show you the law or statute to back-up their claim (there isn’t one.)

 What are the benefits of home funerals?

-Intimacy, Privacy, & Comfort: Home funerals allow family and friends to be in the presence of the body, while they gather and mourn in the privacy and comfort of their own home/space.
+Intimacy, Privacy, & Comfort: Home funerals allow family and/or friends to be in the presence of the body, while they gather and mourn in the privacy and comfort of their own home/space.
 Eat, drink, cry, laugh, sing, swear, keen.

-Time & Flexibility: Rather than being limited to a two-hour viewing (for example) at a funeral home, home funerals can allow for several days of being in the presence of the body.
+Time & Flexibility: Rather than being limited to a two-hour viewing (for example) at a funeral home, home funerals can allow for up to several days of being in the presence of the body.
 This provides everyone the ability to have meaningful time with the departed, rather than just taking a quick peek into a casket.
 Home funerals are accommodating to a variety of schedules, in order to allow as many people as possible to spend time with the departed, without restrictive time constraints.